end2endzone/bin2cpp/README.md

 # Purpose #

 bin2cpp is not implemented using [executable resources](http://en.wikipedia.org/wiki/Resource_(Windows)).
-Instead, bin2cpp creates multiple function calls for retrieving the data which makes it harder to steal the executable's content.
+Instead, bin2cpp creates a single function call for retrieving the content and the properties of a file which makes it harder to steal the executable's content.
 It also makes it even harder to replace an existing resource of the executable.

 It is designed to be easy to use by developers and to provide easy call functions to get access to the data of the embedded files.